12 of the Coolest McDonald’s Locations Around the World

 McDonald’s in the Round

 Most McDonald’s locations have the same general structure: a plain building with a red roof and trademark golden arches.
 This circular restaurant in Nizhny Novgorod, Russia, is almost the complete opposite.
 But it does make a statement, even without the arches.
-These are the nine countries that have banned McDonald’s.
+You won’t find any of these franchises in the nine countries that have banned McDonald’s.

 Maybe McDonald’s isn’t the first on your list of restaurants to visit in Italy, but if you’ve got the late-night munchies in Milan, stop by this fun location and chow down in this cute outdoor eating area.